Wellness For Women 40 And Wiser TM

 My mom cooked everything from scratch (and still does) and even though our traditional Polish cuisine was laden with saturated fat and other "unhealthy" staples, we in fact were quite healthy.
 Looking critically at it now, that cuisine was full of nutrients that fed us on a cellular level.
 Beet soup, cabbage, a dash of potatoes and a side of protein.
 Yup, very balanced.

-We had a home garden that even as small children we helped tend.
+We had a home garden that, even as small children, helped tend.
 Vegetables came straight from an organic, home garden.
 We spent a lot of time outside as kids and were close to the earth getting our fill of soil organisms.

 My first true health scare came at 18 when I had my first seizure.
 It was after a new Year's Eve celebration and I hadn't eaten all day to be skinny for an outfit I was going to wear that night.
 I had 3 or 4 or 5 Kamakazi's and next thing I knew my poor sister was trying to revive me on the bathroom floor of a hotel room.